 8.2.2.3 Location Information that may be transferred from the UE to E-SMLC

 The information that may be signalled from UE to the E-SMLC is listed in Table 8.2.2.3-1.
 The individual UE measurements are defined in [20].
+The UE can, in order to enrich the downlink timing measurements, also signal information about received additional peaks in addition to the reference peak per cell from which the downlink timing measurements are obtained, see also Section A.1.